keras-team/keras-io/guides/md/preprocessing_layers.md

 dataset = dataset.map(lambda x, y: (preprocessing_layer(x), y))
 ```

-With this option, your preprocessing will happen on CPU, asynchronously, and will be
+With this option, your preprocessing will happen on a CPU, asynchronously, and will be
 buffered before going into the model.
 In addition, if you call `dataset.prefetch(tf.data.AUTOTUNE)` on your dataset,
 the preprocessing will happen efficiently in parallel with training: